cloudius-systems/osv/README.md

 ./scripts/build arch=aarch64
 ```
 At this point cross-compiling the **aarch64** version of OSv is only supported
-on Fedora and relevant aarch64 gcc and libraries' binaries can be downloaded using
+on Fedora and Ubuntu and relevant aarch64 gcc and libraries' binaries can be downloaded using
-the `./scripts/download_fedora_aarch64_packages.py` script.
+the `./scripts/download_aarch64_packages.py` script.
+OSv can also be built natively on Ubuntu on ARM hardware like Raspberry PI 4, Odroid N2 or RockPro64
-Please note that simple "hello world" app should work just fine, but overall the ARM part of OSv has not been
+Please note that simple "hello world" app and 80% of unit tests should work just fine, but overall the ARM part of OSv has not been
  as well maintained and tested as x86_64 due to the lack of volunteers.
 In addition,
- the same simple example can successfully run on QEMU on Raspberry PI 4 with KVM acceleration enabled.
+ the same simple example can successfully run on QEMU and Firecraker on Raspberry PI 4 with KVM acceleration enabled.
  For more information about the aarch64 port please read [this Wiki page](https://github.com/cloudius-systems/osv/wiki/AArch64).

 ### Filesystems